kpeeters/cadabra2/README.rst

 Linux (CentOS/Scientific Linux)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-On CentOS/Scientific Linux we need to activate The Software
+On CentOS/Scientific Linux you need to activate The Software
 Collections (SCL) and Extra Packages for Enterprise Linux (EPEL) to
 get access to a modern C++ compiler, Python3 and all required build
 tools.
 So first do::